 Before that there was the Multiplayer Online Battle Arena (MOBA) phase, namely, Defense of the Ancients (DOTA).
 Played dusk until dawn with friends for numerous nights for I don’t know how long in the original incarnation of this game.
 Wasted hours battling bots in AI maps, even at thousands of feet above ground.
 The Internet was still in its infancy that time.
 Online games were not much heard of yet.
 LAN games were the norm.
 What I thought was the end of it after I discovered WOW, only resurfaced years later when DOTA 2 came out.
 Valve’s Steam platform revolutionized online gaming sort of.
 Not only was this sequel free to play, with very improved graphics and design, it was also now easier to play with just about anyone as long as you had an Internet connection.
 I played hundreds of hours with friends in other countries, or random faceless dozens in 5 vs 5 match-ups.
 Those were fun days.

 In the action role-playing game genre (ARPG), my most-played title would be Diablo 3.
 I still play it every now and then up to the present.
 Its addicting to collect pets, wings and other achievements.
 Not to mention, trying to get as high up as I can in Greater Rifts for the challenge.
 My highest is GRift 122 on a Solo Barbarian (around Season 20).
 But it gets boring over time thus the long breaks in between.
 There were other games in there too.
 Both on PC and Android.
-Neverwinter Nights, Diablo 2, Dragon Age, Plants vs Zombies, and Angry Birds to name a few.
+Among those game titles are Neverwinter Nights, Diablo 2, Dragon Age, Plants vs Zombies, and Angry Birds.
 Heck, even Flash-based games on Facebook when that was still a thing!

 My latest fascination so far is with The Witcher 3: Wild Hunt on the Nintendo Switch console.
 Down on the 2nd and last expansion pack.
 I still have to defeat the final boss, Dettlaff.
 It has been over a year and I still have not finished The Witcher 3.
 Not because I can’t, but because I’ve been procrastinating.
 At one point I resolved to clear out all those question marks all around the map, including those ridiculously in the middle of the sea.
 I think I cleared out the western half of the map before I stopped.
 It was becoming very much of a chore rather than a fun game.
 Not that it was forced on the player or storyline to go through all that.
 It wast just me.